-Hearing voices is a common symptom of a mental illness, but not everyone that hears voices are unwell.
-This page looks at what it can be like to hear voices, why you might hear voices and how to deal with them.
+Hearing voices is a common symptom of a mental illness.
+But not everyone that hears voices is unwell.
+This page looks at what it can be like to hear voices, why you might hear voices and how to cope with them.

-- Around one in 10 of us hear voices that other people don’t hear.
+- Around 1 in 10 of us hear voices that other people don’t hear.

-- The negative voices can be negative and upsetting.
+- The negative voices can be hard to cope with and upsetting.

-- Research shows that hearing voices is not always a sign of mental illness.
+- Hearing voices is not always a sign of mental illness.

 What does the term ‘hearing voices’ mean?

 Mental health professionals may call hearing voices an ‘auditory

 hallucination’.
 A hallucination is where you might see, hear, taste, smell or